GHSVS-de/plg_content_prismhighlighterghsvs/README.md

 - `cd ../` if you're still in `_composer/`.
 - `node build.js`
 - New, installable ZIP is in `./dist` afterwards.
+- The second version after underscore in zip filename is the used prismjs version.
-- FYI: Packed files for this ZIP can be seen in `./package`. **But only if you disable deletion of this folder at the end of `build.js`**.s
+- All packed files for this ZIP can be seen in `./package`. **But only if you disable deletion of this folder at the end of `build.js`**.s

-- Run `ncu` and `ncu -u` to bump versions if updates for PrismJS/prism or zenorocha/clipboard.js.
-- Run npm install
-- Adapt package.json (infos like version of Joomla plugin).
-- run node build.js.

-#####
-- New ZIP is in `/dist/`
-- FYI: Packed files for this ZIP can be seen in `/package/`.
-- The second version after underscore in zip name is used prismjs version.

 - Extracts(!) of the update and changelog XML for update and changelog servers as well.
 Check for necessary additions!

 #### For Joomla update server